HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/ad-certificates/domain-persistence.md

 </details>

-**This is a summary of the persistence techniques shared in [https://www.specterops.io/assets/resources/Certified\_Pre-Owned.pdf](https://www.specterops.io/assets/resources/Certified\_Pre-Owned.pdf)**.
+**This is a summary of the domain persistence techniques shared in [https://www.specterops.io/assets/resources/Certified\_Pre-Owned.pdf](https://www.specterops.io/assets/resources/Certified\_Pre-Owned.pdf)**.
 Check it for further details.

 ## Forging Certificates with Stolen CA Certificates - DPERSIST1